Basics of XAML

 </ContentPage>

-ShellContent element represents a page in your app.
+ShellContent element is used to display a page of your app’s experience.